pnpm/pnpm.io/docs/faq.md

 [eps-issue]: https://github.com/nodejs/node-eps/issues/46

+## Does pnpm work across different subvolumes in one btrfs partition?

+Whilst btrfs does not allow cross-device hardlink between different subvolumes in one partition, it still allow reflinks.
+Therefore, pnpm will use reflink to share data between subvolumes.

 ## Does pnpm work across multiple drives or filesystems?

 The package store should be on the same drive and filesystem as installations,